dyslexic-charactersheets/charactersheets-schema/README.md

 # Design

+There are two steps to validating a document:

+1. A schema to check basic structure.

+2. Checking fields and values against the game data.

-This specification defines a JSON format using [JSON Schema](http://json-schema.org/).
+The schema is defined using [JSON Schema](http://json-schema.org/).
 It uses a convention similar to that used by [JSON-API](https://jsonapi.org/).

 ## Nouns